 The Strategic Focus illustrates how different companies are responding to the rapid environmental shift involving concern for the physical environment.
 As societies around the world get behind this concern the number of companies reducing the negative impact that their operations have on the physical environment rises.
 In addition to revising operations, however, firms are producing and selling more and more "green" products.
-Examples are given of how several notable companies, including McDonald's (and its partner Cargill), and Procter & Gamble, have either developed new products or changed the way they do things to capitalize on this trend.
+Examples are given of how several notable companies, including McDonald's, Dell, Honest Tea, Procter & Gamble, and Unilever, have either developed new products or changed the way they do things to capitalize on this trend.
+It is noted that firms engaging in sustainable practices outperform those that don't.

-Teaching Note: To get the most out of the discussion ask students how the companies profiled in the Strategic Focus are incorporating concern for the physical environment in their business practices.
-They should be able to note that McDonald's is addressing concerns through restaurant design, packaging, waste management, and energy efficiency;
+To get the most out of the discussion ask students how the companies profiled in the Strategic Focus are incorporating concern for the physical environment in their business practices.
+They should be able to note that:

+McDonald's is addressing concerns through restaurant design, packaging, waste management, and energy efficiency;